 Time never slows down so it is important to take opportunities when they are presented to you and understand what you want to accomplish.

 I think there’s a combination of being able to do things and being able to provide for four kids under the age of 30.
-I think it was a matter of it got to a stage of just survive and be able to enjoy time with them.
+I think it was a matter of it got to a stage of just surviving and be able to enjoy time with them.
 Knowing the fact that when my dad died, I was only 12 at the time and actually it was younger, I think I was only 11, so noticing that I can spend these type of moments with my family now is a key part.
-It also applying the ability and in teaching other people and educating them through what we’ve learnt and providing that is also another little satisfaction.
-I always say to people, end of financial year and end of calendar year are two times I always like to reflect and look at things where I wanted to do and didn’t do because of time and then start to realize that time’s getting away.
+It also applies the ability and in teaching other people and educating them through what we’ve learned and provided that is also another little satisfaction.
+I always say to people, end of financial year and end of the calendar year are two times I always like to reflect and look at things where I wanted to do and didn’t do because of time and then start to realize that time’s getting away.
 I need to start changing what I’m doing to allow for this to happen.
 It’s getting like that for even for business.
-There’s so many things which we wanted to implement.
+There are so many things that we wanted to implement.

-These are two times factors where Sukkarieh looks back and shares what he wanted to do.
+These are two times the factors where Sukkarieh looks back and shares what he wanted to do.

 It is important to understand where you are in your career and where you want to go.